ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 pulverized charcoal to the consistency
 of paint.
 Put a coat of this over the
 timber, and there is not a man that
-will live to see it rot.’ ”—Co
+will live to see it rot.’ ”—Cor
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_galky_ver01:data:sn85033255:0051415238A:1873061301:0335/pct:81.524249,61.414141,11.870670,15.923945/!600,600/0/default.jpg"/>
 </td>